-- States and territories and the Australian Government Department of Social Services (DSS) ('the jurisdictions') collect data on the disability support services provided under the National Disability Agreement (NDA). - The AIHW compiles the annual Disability Services National Minimum Data Set (DS NMDS) from the information supplied by the jurisdictions. - Services provided under the NDA vary by jurisdiction and year. - The counts of service users depend on the accuracy of the statistical linkage key.
-This varies by jurisdiction and year. - While every effort is made to incorporate responses from all service type outlets provided under the NDA, each year a small number are not included.
-This varies by jurisdiction and year. - Some outlets do not report on all service users, due to administration or other errors, and it is not possible to accurately estimate the number of service users who may be missing from the data as a result.
-This varies by jurisdiction and year. - Non-response rates to data items vary by jurisdiction and year.
+- Up until July 2019, States and territories and the Australian Government Department of Social Services (DSS) ('the jurisdictions') collected data on the disability support services provided under the National Disability Agreement (NDA). - The AIHW has compiled the Disability Services National Minimum Data Set (DS NMDS) annually from the information supplied by jurisdictions.
+The last year of data collected under the DS NMDS related to the 2018-19 financial year. - Services provided under the NDA have varied by jurisdiction and year. - The counts of service users have depended on the accuracy of the statistical linkage key.
+This has varied by jurisdiction and year. - While every effort has been made to incorporate responses from all service type outlets provided under the NDA, each year a small number have not been included.
+This varied by jurisdiction and year. - Some outlets have not reported on all service users, due to administration or other errors, and it is not possible to accurately estimate the number of service users who may be missing from the data as a result.
+This varied by jurisdiction and year. - Non-response rates to data items have varied by jurisdiction and year.